Table of Contents[Hide][Show]

 4. Shake or Bounce

 If you’re suffering from trauma, you may be feeling anger, depression, anxiety, and stress.
-You can use one of the qigong exercises called shaking or bounce to help reduce these negative emotions.
+You can use one of the qigong movements called shaking or bounce to help reduce these negative emotions.

 - Assume the same starting position as the above exercises.